 - Is the property riddled with expensive problems to fix?

 Sending your CV to multiple recruitment agencies can have the same effect.
 Particularly if there is a crossover between the clients they represent.
 When in-house recruiters receive CVs from the same candidate multiple times, they often get rejected.

 Reputation is Our Most Valuable Asset

 A good recruiter takes time to understand the company they are working for and the job description of the vacancy.
 Only once they have this understanding can they set out to find qualified candidates.
 Recruiters use their expert knowledge of the industry sector and the company culture of their clients to match their best-vetted candidates to any open positions they have.
 Recruiters who do this job well have no problem establishing an excellent reputation.

-Unfortunately, there are also less scrupulous recruiters out there.
+Unfortunately, there are also fewer scrupulous recruiters out there.
 They rely on relentless cold calling without having any in-depth knowledge.
 This is referred to in the recruitment industry as the spaghetti method: if you throw enough at a wall, some will eventually stick.

 Candidates must understand the difference so that they can make an informed decision about who they’re working with.
 Having several rogue recruiters representing you can do untold damage to your reputation.
-Just as recruiters sift through several applications to find a great candidate, it’s vital you to spend time vetting them.
+Just as recruiters sift through several applications to find a great candidate, it’s vital you spend time vetting them.

 You Only Get What You Give

 It’s not true that the more recruiters you have working for you, the less effort you need to put into your CV.
 If you don’t spend time perfecting your CV, you’re likely to end up with more spaghetti method recruiters representing you.

-The more effort you put into perfecting your CV, better quality recruiters will be willing to represent you.
+The more effort you put into perfecting your CV, the better quality recruiters will be willing to represent you.
 Likewise, the better your CV looks, the better your chances of getting a job.

 Biggest isn’t Always Best